-The Medicare program and certain government pricing programs, including the Medicaid drug rebate program, the Public Health Services' 340B drug pricing program, and the pricing program under the Veterans Health Care Act of 1992 impact the reimbursement we may receive from sales of CINVANTI, SUSTOL, HTX-011 and HTX-034, if approved, or any other products that are approved for marketing.
-Pricing and rebate calculations vary among programs.
+The Medicare program and certain government pricing programs, including the Medicaid drug rebate program, the Public Health Services' 340B drug pricing program, and the pricing program under the Veterans Health Care Act of 1992 impact the reimbursement we may receive from sales of our Products, our Product Candidates or any other products that are approved for marketing in the U.S. Pricing and rebate calculations vary among programs.
 The calculations are complex and are often subject to interpretation by manufacturers, governmental or regulatory agencies and the courts.
 We are required to submit a number of different pricing calculations to government agencies on a quarterly basis.
 Failure to comply with our reporting and payment obligations under U.S. governmental pricing and contracting programs may result in additional payments, penalties and fines due to government agencies, which may have a material adverse effect on our business, financial condition and results of operations.

-Because the results of preclinical studies and clinical trials are not necessarily predictive of future results, we can provide no assurances that HTX-011 (ZYNRELEF in the European Union), HTX-034, CINVANTI for the treatment of COVID-19 or any of our other product candidates will have favorable results in future studies or receive regulatory approval.
+Because the results of preclinical studies and clinical trials are not necessarily predictive of future results, we can provide no assurances that HTX-011, HTX-034, CINVANTI for the treatment of COVID-19 or any of our other future product candidates will have favorable results in future studies or receive regulatory approval.